How to Combat Procrastination and Other Irrational Workplace Behaviors

 The bad news is that we procrastinate even when we know we shouldn't; but the good news is that, as humans, we all behave irrationally sometimes -- and our irrationalities are what make us adaptable and trusting of others.
-Also, there are thing we can do to combat workplace irrationality.
+Also, there are things we can do to combat workplace irrationality.

 In his book, 'The Upside of Irrationality', behavioral economist and social scientist Dan Ariely delves into the universal problem of procrastination and how that hinders our ability to do what we should, leaving us to make irrational decisions.
 Through his own experiments, Ariely uses behavioral economics to understand why people procrastinate and behave irrationally in the workplace.
 "I particularly like behavioral economics in that it's not just about what we do wrong, but how we might go about fixing it," he says.